+\emph{Experimantal realization}.--- \TB{Here, we propose to simulate the dynamics of chiral Weyl particles in a 3D Floquet system with nontrivial topological invariant $\nu_3$ in the adiabatic limit.
+Due to the high controllability and tunability, ultra-cold atoms and photonic waveguides have been proposed and realized as ideal platforms for studying topological physics.
+Following the present techniques, in Supplemental Material~\cite{Supp}, we discuss the feasibility of constructing such a Floquet model using a 3D array of ring resonators, where the modulation of the rings serve as the adiabatic parameter $k_w$ from $0$ to $2\pi$~\cite{Supp} in one cycle.
+We remark that the chiral Floquet spectrum [e.g. Fig.~1(b)] contains more experimentally probable information than that of the adiabatic response~\cite{Tsomokos:2010,Boada:2012,Jukic:2013,Zilberberg:2018,lohse:2018,Price:2015,Ozawa:2016,Price:2018}, such as the dynamics of each Floquet mode, the existence of Fermi-arc states and the resulting circular motion of wave-packet dynamics as shown in Fig.~4(b).}

-\emph{Conclusion}.--- We have shown the validation of Nielsen-Ninomiya no-go theorem in Floquet lattice and demonstrated the possibility of getting purely left/right-handed Weyl points in the adiabatic limit, if only the dynamics of the low-energy states is considered.
-We have also studied the adiabatic dynamics of two bands and proven the sum of the chirality of Weyl points is equal to twice the 3D winding number of the Floquet operator.
-We have made analogy of such a system to four-dimensional quantum Hall system and proposed circular motion of wave packet altertatively in the low and high energy subspace as a signature.
-The four-dimensional quantum Hall physics has been demonstrated experimentally by adiabatic pumping in both cold atom and photonic systems.
-Our work will shed light on those experiments and serve as a theoretical ground work of observing features of purely left/right-handed Weyl points in those systems.
+\emph{Conclusion}.--- We have shown the validation of Nielsen-Ninomiya no-go theorem in Floquet lattice and demonstrated the possibility of having purely left/right-handed WPs in the adiabatic limit.
+We have proven for the adiabatic evolution of two bands that the sum of the chirality of WPs is equal to twice the 3D winding number of the Floquet operator.
+We have made analogy of such a system to 4D quantum Hall system and proposed circular motion of wave packet as a signature.
+Our work will serve as a theoretical groundwork and shed light on experimental simulation of chiral Weyl particles.

-\emph{Note added}.--- After finishing this manuscript, we became aware of a related eprint by Higashikawa et al.~\cite{Sho:2018}, in which a Floquet band with non-vanishing total chirality of Weyl points is constructed without the analogy of four-dimensional quantum Hall system and the argument that no-go theorem still holds.
+\emph{Note added}.--- After finishing this manuscript, we became aware of a related preprint by Higashikawa et al.~\cite{Sho:2018}, where a Floquet band with nonvanishing total chirality of WPs is constructed without the analogy of 4D quantum Hall system and the argument that no-go theorem still holds.